Landfill tax: United Kingdom

 The Welsh Government took over responsibility for the tax in Wales from in 2018.

 United States

 The United States has numerous federal laws and regulations regarding the operation of landfills, but there is no national landfill tax or fee.
-Many states and local governments collect fees and taxes on the collection or disposal of solid waste.
+Although states and local governments may choose to collect fees and taxes on the collection or disposal of solid waste.

 California

 Landfills in California are subject to fees and taxes levied by cities and counties, as well as by the state.
 The Integrated Waste Management Act of 1989 authorized a state fee (set at $1.40 per ton effective 2002-07-01) to fund the activities of the California Integrated Waste Management Board (CIWMB).
 Many cities and counties collect fees from landfills within their jurisdiction to recover the costs of local solid waste planning and inspection programs, to operate programs for the collection and disposal of household hazardous wastes, and to fund some costs of recycling and reuse programs.

 Landfills in San Jose are subject to the highest disposal tax in California, with the Disposal Facility Tax set at $13.00 per ton in 1992.